This post may contain affiliate links. Please read our disclosure policy.

 What Is A Broccoli Casserole?

-A broccoli casserole is a robust baked dish known for its creamy richness.
-It stars broccoli as its main ingredient, harmoniously blended with a delightful cream-based sauce and cheese.
-Baked until it bubbles and turns golden, this casserole is a sight for sore eyes.
-In our version, we use breadcrumbs for a crispy topping, but crushed crackers are a popular alternative, both offering a delightful textural contrast to the creamy base.
+A broccoli casserole is a hearty, baked dish featuring broccoli mixed with a creamy sauce and cheese.
+It’s baked until bubbly and golden, making it delicious and visually appealing.
+Our version includes breadcrumbs for a crispy topping, but crushed crackers are a popular alternative, adding a delightful crunch to the creamy base.

 Ingredients